Housing policies and strategies

 The Scottish Social Housing Charter sets the standards and outcomes that all social landlords should aim to achieve when performing their housing activities.
 The Charter will help to improve the quality and value of services that social landlords provide.

-The Housing allocation policy (pdf 454KB) governs the way applicants for council housing are assessed and prioritised in terms of their housing need and how houses are allocated.
+The Housing allocation policy (PDF 408KB) governs the way applicants for council housing are assessed and prioritised in terms of their housing need and how houses are allocated.
 Housing need is assessed to determine placing on the waiting list.

 All social landlords now report their performance annually to the Scottish Housing Regulator.
 One of the main aims is to make sure that tenants are at the core of all housing services provided by the council.
 Tenants can compare a landlord’s performance and hold landlords to account for their service delivery.
-Landlords are expected to share best practise, and learn from each other, to improve the service that tenants get.
+Landlords are expected to share their best practise, and learn from each other, to improve the service that tenants get.

-Our first Annual report to tenants (pdf 468KB) tells you about the council’s Housing Service performance.
+Our annual report to tenants tells you about the council’s Housing Service performance.

 We aim to improve the quality of private sector housing.
 Private sector housing includes owner occupiers and the private rented sector.